Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Lemma-Mining Framework

-Lastly, \lemmamine iterates over the prefixes of the sorted list of lemmas and checks if some prefix is an inductive strengthening.
-If such a prefix is found, the algorithm terminates, and returns it.
-Otherwise, an empty set is returned, indicating that \lemmamine failed to find an inductive strengthening.
-We say that an example is \textit{solved} by an LLM if an invocation of \lemmamine on some set of candidate lemmas proposed by the LLM returns a non-empty set.
+Following the above Theorem, we say that an example is \textit{solved} by an LLM if an invocation of \lemmamine on some set of candidate lemmas proposed by the LLM returns a non-empty set.